 The services themselves are not changing dramatically.
 There have been a couple of vessels shifted to create more capacity on mid-haul trade-lanes but no significant impact.
 Congestion at major ports or trans-shipment points such as Singapore and Hong Kong are worsening.
 Connections to mother vessels from Intra-Asia feeders is becoming harder to commit to.

-The situation from the Med and North Europe to North America is critical.
+The situation from the Med and North Europe to North America remains critical.
 Volumes continue to surge in this trade-lane leading to 100% vessel utilization and heavy rollings.
 Substantial rate increases have been implemented in recent weeks and more to follow in the coming weeks.

-There are still a number of blank sailing programs continuing into the summer as carriers try to adjust for vessel delays caused by port congestion.
+All carriers are full through the entire month of July and there are still a number of blank sailing programs continuing into the summer as carriers try to adjust for vessel delays caused by port congestion.
 The alliances are omitting ports in North America, creating delays and multiple schedule changes.

 The JAS World Ocean Team is working diligently with all core partners to meet customer requirements.
 It is imperative forecasts are provided to our local offices to allocate our space properly.
 Please consider utilizing our LCL services which will allow to ship at lower costs and alleviate equipment problems.